etlbox/etlbox.website/doks_v1.8/content/recipes/destinations/jsondestination.md

 ---
 title: "Json Destination"
-description: "Examples and code recipes for the JsonDestination component."
+description: "C# recipes for JsonDestination in ETLBox.
+Write pipeline data as JSON files or streams with examples for .NET data integration flows."
 lead: "This article contains example code that shows the usage of the JsonDestination component."
 draft: false
 images: []